ViaBill-Integrations/ViaBill-PrestaShop-1.7/README.md

 For more information about ViaBill, please visit our [ViaBill](https://viabill.com) site.

 ## Pre-Requisites
-* PrestaShop 1.7.3 or newer
+* PrestaShop 1.7.3 or newer, Prestashop 8.0.0 or newer.

 ## Installation and Configuration